 “It’s more secure typically than using a traditional credit card,” Clark says, “Because they issue what I call a ‘junk number’ to you, a disposable number that’s not your regular credit card number, so even if a criminal somehow intercepted your payment, they got nothing.
 They can’t use that information to steal as if they were you.”

-Google Pay Send (formerly Google Wallet) and Apple Pay also let you set up two-factor authentication for added security.
+Google Pay and Apple Pay also let you set up two-factor authentication for added security.
 Of course, you still have to employ common sense and basic security methods, but Clark says having a digital wallet is safe and convenient.

-“Although no system is fool-proof, a digital wallet — the way it is established from the ground up — tends to be more secure than the traditional payment platform,” Clark adds.
+“Although no system is fool-proof, a digital wallet — the way it is established from the ground up — tends to be more secure than the traditional payment platform,” Clark says.

 No matter what a company says about the protections it has in place, you should always consider your online information to be at risk.
 That’s just the state of cybersecurity these days.